vuejs/v2.vuejs.org/source/api/directives.md

 ## Empty Directives

-Empty directives ignore their attribute value.
+> Empty directives do not require and will ignore their attribute value.

 ### v-pre